AztecProtocol/aztec-v1-specification/README.md

 Total number of tokens supplemented to the ACE, as a result of tokens being transferred when conversion of minted notes to public value was attempted and there were not sufficient tokens held by ACE.

-## Smart contract implementation

-The note registry functionality is enabled by a suite of smart contracts.
-This is principally to enable upgradeability and given that ACE is immutable, the decision was taken to break the note registries out into their own upgradeable modules.

-Despite being encapsulated inside of ACE, note registries are owned by ZkAssets.
-The only entities which should be allowed to upgrade the note registry associated to a particular ZkAsset is its owner.
+## Implementation and upgradeability functionality

-The implementation of all behaviour which affects the state of all note registries should be controlled and vetted by the owner of ACE, and ZkAsset owners should not be able to upgrade to arbitrary implementations.
+In order to guarantee the correct implementation of any operation affecting the state of note registries within the AZTEC ecosystem, all of the data and behaviour relating to note registries is encapsulated in the AZTEC Cryptography Engine.

-The upgrade pattern, or any individual upgrade itself, should not compromise the hard link between a ZkAsset and its note registry (i.e. no non-authorised contract or account should be able to affect the state of the note registry through an upgrade or because note registries are upgradeable).
+However, it is likely that the behaviour of note registries will need to be modified in the future in order to accomodate potential functionality improvements such as added support for new types of linked public tokens, mixers etc. To allow this to happen without requiring a hard fork, note registries have been made upgradeable and broken out from the immutable ACE contract into their own upgradeable modules.

+Various considerations were taken into account when designing this architecture.

-The data stored in these registries is obviously very sensitive, and valuable.
+Firstly, the data stored in these registries is obviously very sensitive, and valuable.
 Upgrades should be rare, backwards compatible, and no upgrade should result in funds becoming inaccessible, partly or wholly un-spendable, or otherwise compromised.

+In addition, despite being encapsulated inside of ACE, note registries are owned by ZkAssets.
+These asset owners should have complete agency over their implementation and so the only entities which should be allowed to upgrade the note registry associated to a particular ZkAsset is its owner.

+The implementation of all behaviour which affects the state of all note registries should also be controlled and vetted by the owner of ACE, and ZkAsset owners should not be able to upgrade to arbitrary implementations.
+This is to protect the integrity of the registries.

+The upgrade pattern, or any individual upgrade itself, should also not compromise the hard link between a ZkAsset and its note registry (i.e. no non-authorised contract or account should be able to affect the state of the note registry through an upgrade or because note registries are upgradeable).

 Of the various upgradeability patterns available, the unstructured storage proxy pattern developed by Open Zeppelin is used.
 The foundation of this pattern is to seperate the storage of the note registry, which defines the set of valid notes, from the logic, behaviour and methods of the note registry.
 There are four base contracts involved in this implementation: `Behaviour.sol`, `AdminUpgradeabilityProxy.sol`, `Factory.sol` and `NoteRegistryManager.sol`.